 There are no specialists in these centres, but if necessary, the doctor will refer you to the appropriate professional.

-In any case, the centro de saude is an obligatory stopover to see a specialist.
+In any case, the centro de saude is an obligatory stopover to see a specialist in the public sector.

-If you need nursing care during your stay, you should go to these centres too.
+If you need nursing care during your stay, you should go to these centres too if you do not want to pay anything.

 Have you tripped on the Lisbon pavement and are worried about a sprain?